xlladdins/xll/docs/Excel4MacrosH-P.md

 **INSERT.OBJECT**?(object\_class, file\_name, link\_logical,
 display\_icon\_logical, icon\_file, icon\_number, icon\_label)

-Object\_class    is a text string containing the classname for the object you want to create.
+Object\_class&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the classname for the object you want to create.

   - > Object\_class is the classname corresponding to the Object Type
     > selection in the Insert Object dialog box.